 One year after that horrible afternoon, I attended Charles’s second wedding.
 His groom, Graham, wore a white tuxedo and Charles a brown one.
 Charles hates churches, so his hundred guests, including my parents and my brother, assembled at an art gallery.
 Like all gay weddings, the party simultaneously subscribed to the mainstream (witness our incorporation!) and disrupted it (cupcakes instead of wedding cake, no registry, no speeches).
 They’re still married today and have the usual marital issues.

 I envy his marital issues.
 I’ve more or less been a bachelor since our partnership collapsed, and I’m exhausted by dating.
 The regular frustrations of finding love are amplified by the health concerns implicit in gay relationships.
 One-night stands become a kind of Russian roulette.
 A recent survey in Vancouver, called ManCount, determined that one in forty gay men is HIV positive without being aware of it.
-To drive the point home, Dr. Terry Trussler, one of the report’s researchers, suggested a visualization: “If there are 100 guys in a gay bar, at least two of them won’t know they are HIV positive.”
+To drive the point home, Dr. Terry Trussler, one of the report’s researchers, suggested a visualization in an interview with Xtra: “If there are 100 guys in a gay bar, at least two of them won’t know they are HIV positive.”
 This is not conducive to unbridled lust.
 Despite the forward march of drug discoveries, despite daily proof that many men (braver than I) sleep with positive guys, despite the undetectable viral loads that make transmission so unlikely, I still live in fear—because HIV is a cipher for everything that constrains my sexuality and my potential for happiness.
 No drug will ever fix that.

 The disease has enormous metaphorical powers, but its reality can be downright prosaic.
 I walked the seawall with Charles recently, and we talked obliquely about his health.
 (I never know whether it helps or hurts to bring it up.)
 He was his usual, friendly self, joshing and quick to laugh.
 He told me, “Obviously, I wish I didn’t have it, but it really hasn’t affected my life that much.
 If anything, it made me get on with things.
 My career and my love life both took big leaps forward.”